When, Not If: Preparing Your NZ Business for a Cyber Attack

 3. Financial Shield: Cyber Insurance

-What it typically covers:
+What it can cover:

 • Forensics & Legal: The cost of finding out what happened and your legal obligations.